CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 <img src="../../assets/install/shell_18.PNG"/>

-To activate the newly installed environment and use PINGMapper, issue the following command and hit `Enter`:
+As instructed in the prompt, to activate the newly installed environment and use PINGMapper, issue the following command and hit `Enter`:

 <img src="../../assets/install/shell_19.PNG"/>

+We can see that `ping` is activated because it is listed in parenthesis `(ping)` instead of the default environment `(base)`.

 {: .g2k }
 > You must activate the `ping` environment every time you start a new PINGMapper session.